 Use well-draining soil.
-I use a mix of 1 part coir fiber to 1 part perlite (use small- or medium-grade perlite, not coarse-grade).
+I use a mix of 1 part coco fiber to 1 part perlite (use small- or medium-size perlite, not coarse-grade).
 An alternate mix is 2 parts quality potting soil to 1 part perlite.
 Don't add lime to the mix.

 The seeds are very small, so work in a well-lit area.
 Sprinkle several seeds evenly across the surface of each pot.
 An easy way to pick up the seeds is by breathing on your finger tip to lightly moisten it, then dabbing the seeds with it.
 Don't sow them too densely, because the germination rate is high.

 If you have long-fibered sphagnum moss (not ground peat moss), sprinkle a little over the surface.
 This helps retain moisture around the seeds while allowing light to reach them, which aids germination.
 This photo shows how much moss to use.
 If you don't have sphagnum moss, sprinkle some of your soil mix over the surface.
 Then add water until everything is evenly moist.

 Until the seeds sprout, ensure that the soil surface never dries out.
 You can maintain high humidity by enclosing the pots in a plastic container or bag - just leave it open a crack to let in fresh air.
 Once or twice a day, drip a few drops of water on the surface to keep it moist.

 The seeds germinate well between 68-80 degrees F (20-27°C) during the day, and a little cooler at night.
 I don't have experience germinating them outside this temperature range.
 I recommend placing a minimum/maximum thermometer near the pots.